sleepjie/Valanar/Valanar Superdocument.md

 - **157SR** -
 	Tae’eel is besieged by the Eighth Eye.
 They execute most of the city’s nobility and begin enslaving the rest in the worship of Nashandra.
 - **160SR** -
-	The Watcher Schools are all established in their respective countries, and Masters from each are elected to represent the organisation as a whole.
+	The [[#The Watcher Schools]] are all established in their respective countries, and Masters from each are elected to represent the organisation as a whole.
 Though many of the schools existed before this time, it was in this year that they all officially deemed themselves as Watchers, serving a common purpose.
-(See, [‘Watcher Schools’](https://drive.google.com/open?id=1JTQiLh0vSm3JJFr-YfzrOIBIOqtSVte9OUzk9tj6zGg))
 - **162SR** -
 	Haydn Duskryn is crowned as the first King of the Enadriel.
 In the same year, diplomacy with King Brandon Steel of Nydessa enables the Enadriel to lawfully return to the surface world for the first time in centuries.
 - **220SR** - The Khard Civil War